juliandunn/terraform-proxy-simulator/README.md

 You can use this setup for a few use cases:

-* Use `kitchen` on your laptop and use the `kitchen-ec2 driver to create machines in the private subnet, forcing outgoing connections from Test Kitchen through the proxy.
-(In this case you won't use the ChefDK workstation)
+* Use `kitchen` on your laptop and use the `kitchen-ec2` driver to create machines in the private subnet, forcing outgoing connections from Test Kitchen through the proxy.
+In this case you won't use the ChefDK workstation at all, but you'll need to make sure you set up your `.kitchen.yml` to stand up the test machines with public IPs so that you can get to them from your laptop. (`associate_public_ip` directive)
 * Use the Ubuntu ChefDK workstation to run `kitchen` directly.
+In this situation you don't need to have `.kitchen.yml` give the test machines public IPs since you'll be connecting to them entirely within EC2.
 * Any other situation you can think of that requires simulating proxies -- create additional machines manually inside the private subnet as needed.